nginxinc/nginx-s3-gateway/docs/getting_started.md

 ### Building the NGINX Plus Container Image

-In order to build the NGINX Plus container image, copy your NGINX Plus repository keys (`nginx-repo.crt` and `nginx-repo.key`) into the `plus/etc/ssl/nginx` directory before building.

-If you are using a version of Docker that supports Buildkit, then you can build the image as follows in order to prevent your private keys from being stored in the container image.
+In order to build the NGINX Plus container image, you can build the image as follows in order to prevent your private keys from being stored in the container image.